 For CSP customers, the relevant Server Subscription licenses allow ESUs to be purchased.

-Extended Support Updates for Windows Server (and SQL Server) cost approximately 75% of the on-premises license cost PER YEAR – taking Microsoft Extended Support Updates is by no means the cheap option!
+Extended Security Updates for Windows Server (and SQL Server) cost approximately 75% of the on-premises license cost PER YEAR – taking Microsoft Extended Security Updates is by no means the cheap option!
 If you cover a server with ESUs for the full 3 years, you will pay 2.25 x the price of a full license – you could most likely have bought Windows Server 2019 w/SA for that price.